 Niantic has subverted the world of mobile gaming by forcing gamers to venture outdoors with Pokémon Go.
 The game was an instant global success and its popularity has not waned over the years, with periodic peaks.

 Now, at the beginning of the 5G era, Niantic is showing its approach to social media Gaming in new generation augmented reality.
 An image of the AR glasses that Niantic is developing circulated around the web some time ago.
-Today, a multiplayer demo was unveiled that shows an overview of the scale on which future 5G games will develop.
+Today a multiplayer demo was unveiled, showing an overview of the scale on which future 5G games will develop.